SoftUni-Internal/interactive-content/EN/03-Asynchronous-Programming/01-Asynchronous-Programming.md

 What happens here is that the code is executed **line by line**:

-- Firstly, "Jessica" is printed.
+- Firstly, "Jessica" is printed

-- After that the callback function `printSam` is **scheduled to run after three seconds**.
+- After that the callback function `printSam` is **scheduled to run after three seconds**

-- "Tyson" is printed since `printSam`'s three seconds **have not yet passed**.
+- "Tyson" is printed since `printSam`'s three seconds **have not yet passed**

-- `printGeorge` is **scheduled to run after one second** while `printSam`'s three seconds are still yet to pass.
+- `printGeorge` is **scheduled to run after one second** while `printSam`'s three seconds are still yet to pass

-- One second passes and `printGeorge` is executed.
+- One second passes and `printGeorge` is executed

-- Three seconds pass and `printSam` is executed.
+- Three seconds pass and `printSam` is executed

 If the same code were executed synchronously, the names would be in the following order: